Data Governance, Streaming Operations, Security

 Operational policies maintain platform health and resource efficiency.

 Retention policies control how long data remains available.
 Time-based retention deletes events after a specified duration.
 Size-based retention limits topic storage.
-Compaction-based retention keeps only the latest value for each key, supporting changelog semantics.
+Compaction-based retention keeps only the latest value for each key, supporting changelog semantics (where topics represent the current state of entities, similar to database change logs).

 Quota policies prevent resource exhaustion.
 Producer quotas limit how much data applications can write per second.
 Consumer quotas limit read bandwidth.
 Request quotas prevent any single client from overwhelming broker capacity.